waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Fly Menu Navigation Failure (Turn 171342-171352):** I repeatedly overshot the target Pokémon in the party menu and then manually scrolled through the Fly menu. **Correction:** I must use the `fly_menu_navigator` tool as intended and trust its output.
 The `get_next_pokemon_press` tool was deleted to make space for `fly_menu_navigator` and should not have been used.
 This also highlights a failure to immediately use a newly defined tool.
 - **Deferred Map Marker Creation (Turns 172822, 172872, 172881):** I cut trees but deferred defining map markers for them until a later turn (172829, 172877, 172882). **Correction:** Map markers must be defined immediately on the same turn the event occurs.
 - **Repeated `find_path` Calls without Re-evaluation (Turns 172922-172929):** I repeatedly called `find_path` to the same target after it failed without adapting my strategy or re-evaluating the cause of failure. **Correction:** When a tool's output is unexpected, I must immediately adapt my strategy and re-evaluate the underlying cause of the failure.
-- **Tool Refinement Failure (Turns 174066-174090):** I repeatedly used manual navigation after my `menu_navigator` tool failed, instead of fixing it immediately.
+- **Tool Refinement Failure (Turns 174066-174090, 174151-174157):** I repeatedly used manual navigation or retried a faulty tool after it failed, instead of fixing it immediately.
 This is a critical violation of my core directives. **Correction:** Faulty tools must be fixed immediately before any other gameplay action.

 # II.
 Game & World Knowledge